NikolaTerran/cse306/README_HW5.txt

 Part 2:

-unix v5 is using disk 3.
+unix v5 is using disk 3 = DEV3.

-usuperblock is the xv6 superblock but I added a u in the front.
+FSSIZE in param.h increased to 4000 to support unix v5

 The actual unix v5 superblock is stored in struct filsys.
 (IT DOESN'T HAVE "E")

-THings that maybe need to be changed in the future: line 10 buf.h, BSIZE -> UBSIZE line 25 file.h NDIRECT -> 12

 Verify Inode